Brenda Hay describes her late husband Robert with the kind of glow that you hear about in the movies.

 And as his treatment became more expensive, the financial stress began to take its toll.
 Between co-pays, doctor visits, treatment costs and other expenses, the Hay’s financial stability was rocked.
 Even with Brenda’s salary helping, she recalls, “Nobody plans on paying $4,000, $5,000 a month.
 And then all of the things that weren’t covered.
 You know, I wanted him to have anything and everything…the right kind of wheelchair, the right kind of chair for the shower…they don’t pay for this.”

 Brenda began to consider selling their home, almost unimaginable considering Robert’s condition.
-But then an accountant told her about Fifth Season Financial’s Funds for Living and Giving.
+But then an accountant told her about Fifth Season Financial’s Funds for Living Program.

 Brenda quickly applied, and within a few weeks learned that he qualified for a $172,500 advance.
 They could not have been more excited.
 “I remember jumping up and down,”, Brenda says, “and I’m like “Baby, we can go anywhere!
 If we want to go to the cancer center, if you want to go anywhere, we can go!”.